 Want to go viral this #Halloween?
 It’s all about tapping into fun, fears and algorithms

-research-paper by Anastasia Denisova, published by The Conversation
+An Opinion Piece by Anastasia Denisova, published by The Conversation

 Here they come: an apron and tattoos that make you look like chef Carmy from The Bear, or weird insect-like accessories resembling the infamous Paris Fashion Week bedbugs – new year, new over-the-top inventive Halloween trends.
 Thanks to the proliferation of social media platforms like TikTok and Instagram, we’re in for a treat for this year’s online Halloween extravaganza.